 11. He depends on the child

-A narcissistic father expects his children to take care of him and be at his disposal all the time.
-Therefore, he wants them to be around and keep helping him when required.
+The relationship between a narcissistic father and his child is that of codependency.
+The child needs a father until adulthood, while the narcissist father expects his child to take care of him and be at his disposal all the time.
+Therefore, he wants them to be around and keep helping him when required, even if the child is preoccupied with other tasks.

 12. He gets jealous